PeteJames21/alx-low_level_programming/0x14-bit_manipulation/README.md

 ## 5-flip_bits.c
 Write a function that returns the number of bits you would need to flip to get from one number to another.

+## 100-get_endianness.c
+Write a function that checks the endianness.
+- Use the command `lscpu | head` to verify the output of the function